Cyprus Immigration Process: The Yellow Slip, Permanent Residency and Citizenship

 Here’s the good news though.
 The Cyprus immigration process is nothing like that.
 In fact, the legal aspects of the immigration procedures in Cyprus are straightforward and you can complete the process of obtaining a residency in a short time.
 Thanks to that, moving to Cyprus is relatively stress-free for both the EU residents and visitors from non-EU countries.

 Still, to successfully obtain your residency, you should be familiar with the basics of Cyprus immigration rules.
 This will help you avoid potential issues and, likely, save you a lot of time and money.

 Once you’ve completed the process and obtained your residency, you will be able to make the most of Cyprus’ financial and economic potential as well as enjoy certain legal protections and privileges.

-In this chapter of our Guide, you will learn the most important facts about the laws regulating the Cyprus immigration process.
-Read on to learn what requirements you need to meet and what steps you need to take in order to legally stay, work, and establish yourself in Cyprus.
+In this chapter, you will learn the most relevant facts about the laws regulating the Cyprus immigration process.
+Read on to learn what requirements you need to meet and what steps you need to take to live, work, and establish yourself in Cyprus.

 Cyprus Immigration Process Explained

-To apply, you will have to fill out a MEU51 form and present the following documents:
+At the immigration office, you will have to fill out a copy of the MEU51 form and present the following documents:

 - Proof of employment

-- Proof of address (such as the copy of your lease agreement)
+- Proof of address (e.g. copy of your lease agreement)

-- Your valid passport or ID (along with photocopies)
+- Your valid passport or ID and photocopies

 - Two passport-size photographs